jkatofsky/shopify-challenge-2021-frontend/README.md

 # The Shoppies

 My submission for the Shopify 2021 Summer Web Developer Intern Challenge.
+Created with [React](https://www.reactjs.org) and an assortment of small component packages.

 ## Requirements